ormeiry/The-Way-I-See-JavaScript/others/function.md

 # Function

 A function is a piece of code that we write when we need some task done.
 We can write a function that accepts some parameters, checks things, performs actions, and returns a value.
+In the JS world, functions are one of the most important things to master.
 <br>

 ### We can write a function declaration: